Stop #DailyUi Start #FixUi

 Most of the interfaces we saw there are unrealistic because we all love to push our creativity on a sunday afternoon.

 Most of the work we produce on a daily basis is not shareable.
 We work with constraints and are subject to privacy restrictions.

-So once in a while we enjoy trying to design a fake data dashboard without constraints.
+So, once in a while, we enjoy designing a fake dashboard without any restrictions.

 But since a couple of weeks, my dribbble feed is spammed by DailyUi post.